-- 3 Enter the name of your app in the Description field.
-Note that this is NOT the name that will display for the app in the App Store. - 4 Leave the Bundle Seed ID (App ID Prefix) drop-down menu set to Generate New. - 5 In the Bundle Identifier (App ID Suffix) field, enter a unique identifier for your app, using the form com.[your organization's name].[name of your app].
-For example, if the app is being created for 123 Productions, the bundle identifier might be com.123productions.123magazine. - Bundle IDs are case-sensitive. - 6 Click Submit.
+- 3 Enter the name of your app in the App ID Description field.
+Note that this is NOT the name that will display for the app in the App Store. - 4 Leave the App ID Prefix drop-down menu set to Generate New. - 5 In the App ID Suffix section, use the Bundle ID field to enter a unique identifier for your app, using the form com.[your organization's name].[name of your app].
+For example, if the app is being created for 123 Productions, the bundle identifier might be com.123productions.123magazine. - ➡ Bundle IDs are case-sensitive. - 6 In the App Services section, select the services you would like to enable in your app.